Bayesian Error-in-Variables Models for the Identification of Power Networks: Numerical methods

 \subsection{Data pre-processing}

 Some networks may have nodes with no load attached.
 If a node is unloaded, then the corresponding column of $V$ is a linear combination of the columns corresponding to neighboring nodes, as it is determined by a simple voltage divider.
 In this case, $\Phi$ in \eqref{fischer_mle_unreg} does not have full rank, so $F_{\mt{MLE}}$ is singular.
-In other words, the Cramer-Rao bound becomes infinite, at least for some parameters, which means that they cannot be reliably estimated reliably by any estimator.
+In other words, the Cramer-Rao bound becomes infinite, at least for some parameters, which means that they cannot be reliably reconstructed by any unbiased estimator.
 In a similar spirit, if all the nodes are loaded but some nodes have much lower loads than others, $F_{\mt{MLE}}$ can be full rank, but some of its eigenvalues can be very small.
 When inverting $F_{\mt{MLE}}$, the small eigenvalues become very large, which means that the variance of the corresponding estimates will also be large.

-From \eqref{fischer_mle_reg}, it is apparent that a prior on lines near an unloaded node may help with this issue as it potentially adds the missing ranks to $F_{\mt{MLE}}$.
+From \eqref{fischer_mle_reg}, it is apparent that a prior on lines near an unloaded node may help with this issue as it potentially compensates for the rank deficiency of $F_{\mt{MLE}}$.
 However, this makes the prior the only source of information.
 Another solution is to take out these nodes from the problem, and identify a reduced matrix $Y_{\mt{red}}$ such that $I_{-\symi} = Y_{\mt{red}}V_{-\symi}$.
 In most applications, such as sensitivity analysis or control, this reduced matrix is sufficient as it only removes redundant parameters, while keeping an equivalent model for the remaining nodes. $Y_{\mt{red}}$ can be computed using the Kron reduction method \cite{florian_kron}.

 For a power grid with a rated voltage $V_{\mt{rated}}$, the matrix $\tilde V^\top \tilde V$ is almost equal to $V_{\mt{rated}} \bb 1_n \bb 1_n^\top$.
 This matrix is then almost singular with one eigenvalue much larger than all others.
 This can be an issue for numerical stability both for minimizing \eqref{unreg_mle} or for solving \eqref{bayes_optim_prob}.
 If $Y$ is Laplacian, one can use $\tilde V_c = \tilde V - V_{\mt{rated}} \bb 1_N \bb 1_n^\top$ instead, as the second term is cancelled by $\bb 1_n^\top Y = \bb 0_n^\top$.
 The covariance $\Sigma_v$ still needs to be computed with $V$ and not $V_c$ due to the non-linear transformation \eqref{eq:average-true-variance}.